noldona/cluster/docs/06_setup_openvpn.md

 ### Step 2.4: Copy the public certificate to the OpenVPN server

-This will create the certificate file, `~/easy-rsa/pki/issued/openvpn-server.crt`.
+The previous step will create the certificate file, `~/easy-rsa/pki/issued/openvpn-server.crt`.
 This file needs to be copied to the OpenVPN server directory as well.

 ```bash
 sudo cp ~/easy-rsa/pki/issued/openvpn-server.ct /etc/openvpn/server